sueszli/notionSnapshot/README.md

 Next, ensure that you have the necessary apps installed on your machine:

--   [WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/install) if you're running Windows, as this tool is designed for Unix systems
+-   [WSL (Windows Subsystem for Linux)](https://learn.microsoft.com/en-us/windows/wsl/install) if you're running Windows, as this tool is designed for MacOS / Linux

 -   [Python 3](https://www.python.org/downloads/)